Skip to main content

 Current 4-H members may participate in various shooting sports programs and activities.
 Age requirements for participants in certain disciplines and national 4-H contests is determined by each program or event.
 Consult current discipline or event rules for age eligibility.

-4-H Robotics Programs
+4-H Robotics and Drone Programs